French Animals Vocabulary: Complete Guide to Animal Names With Pronunciation Audio

 Animals show up constantly in French expressions and cultural references.
 Understanding the vocabulary opens up these cultural layers.

-Anyway, if you want to practice this vocabulary with real French content, Migaku's browser extension lets you look up any word instantly while watching shows or reading articles.
+Anyway, if you want to practice this vocabulary with real French content, Migaku's browser extension and app let you look up any word instantly while watching shows or reading articles.
 You can build your vocabulary naturally through immersion.
 There's a 10-day free trial if you want to check it out.